motor-and-motion-control-lab/simple_contact_simulation/README.md

 **How to use**

-Use `conda env create -f mcm.yml` to create the conda environment. run the jupyter notebook forward.ipynb to start the simulation.
+Use `conda env create -f mcm.yml` to create the conda environment.

+Run the jupyter notebook forward.ipynb to start the simulation.